Joanne Laxton Memorial PayPal, or send check to Treasurer, RSMA, PO Box 114, Cedar Falls, IA 50613

 Since copies of this book are getting harder to find, here is a list of the Contents of Iowa Interiors.
 You can read most of it online, and we're going to scan in the other stories.

 A start in life -- www.ruthsuckow.org/home/ruth-suckow-s-short-stories.
-We're sending a copy to the Iowa Digital Heritage archive.

 A homecoming – Iowa Digital Heritage (IDH)